sergiubodiu/sergiubodiu/content/posts/how-to-be-a-trillionaire-crypto-crash.md

 ---

 ## One bitcoin was worth $779 billions
-Late Tuesday afternoon, cryptocurrency pricing aggregation site CoinMarketCap.com, which is owned by Binance, self-dubbed __"the world's most trusted cryptocurrency data authority,"__ was hit with a shocking cyber failure or attack that artificially inflated individual crypto coins' value[1].
+Late Tuesday afternoon, cryptocurrency pricing aggregation site CoinMarketCap.com, which is owned by Binance, self-dubbed __"the world's most trusted cryptocurrency data authority,"__ was hit with a shocking cyber failure or attack that artificially inflated individual crypto coins' value [^1].

 <figure>
   <img src="../images/how-to-be-a-trillionaire-crypto-crash.png" alt="One bitcoin was worth $779 billions">